 - W. C. Fields, a hapless, henpecked husband and the unemployed town drunk named Egbert Sousè in his hilarious The Bank Dick

-- producer/director Howard Hawks' fast-moving, quintessential screwball comedy His Girl Friday with an un-nominated Rosalind Russell (as news reporter Hildy Johnson) and Cary Grant (as Russell's ex-husband and ex-boss, big-city newspaper editor Walter Burns) in a superior remake of the 1930/1 nominated Best Picture The Front Page
+- producer/director Howard Hawks' fast-moving, quintessential screwball comedy His Girl Friday with an un-nominated Rosalind Russell (as ace news reporter Hildy Johnson) and Cary Grant (as Russell's ex-husband and ex-boss, fast-talking big-city newspaper editor Walter Burns) in a superior remake of the 1930/1 nominated Best Picture The Front Page

 Unbelievably, Cary Grant was also snubbed and not even nominated for his role as divorced, but dashing, colorful, pompous, playboyish husband C. K. Dexter Haven in the screwball comedy The Philadelphia Story.